Introduction

 Getting started with Real-Time Analytics

 It only takes a few steps to leverage Real-Time Analytics for real-time data processing and visualization.
 This experience greatly enhances the efficiency of the set-up in comparison with modern data platform solutions.
-Do you want to set up reporting and alerting based off real-time data super fast?
+Do you want to set up reporting and alerting based on real-time data super fast?
 Don't look any further.

-What are the options to ingest data?
+What are the options to ingest data

 Currently, Fabric supports three primary streaming data sources: the Azure Event Hub, Azure IoT Hub, and a Custom Application.
 The Azure IoT Hub object tackles real-time streaming from IoT devices, providing a framework for identity, provisioning, and data transfer and two-way communication between Azure and IoT devices.
 The Azure Event Hub object can tackle all other event-based streaming use cases.
 Fabric provides a no-code solution to connect to both services swiftly.
 Note that these services are set up and maintained separately from Fabric in the Microsoft Azure platform.